Learn to Farm Sustainably in Your Own Backyard

 Parent and Child Special (age 9-17): $140

-Saturday, February 3, 2018: Class Introduction: Planning a Vegetable Garden
+Class #1: Introduction - Planning a Vegetable Garden

-Saturday, March 10, 2018: Seed Swap - We provide seeds for all participants
+Class #3: Seed Swap - We provide seeds for all participants.

-Saturday, April 21, 2018: Organic Fertilizers and More Hands-On Planting Tme
+Class #6: Organic Fertilizers and More Hands-on Planting Time

 Urban Farmer: Colleen Owen

-In addition to being the instructor for the Urban farming classes, Colleen is in charge of maintaining the greenhouses year-round at the Pringle Creek Community and caring for the orchards.
-Colleen has a master gardener certification, and 11 years of retail nursery experience.
+In addition to being the instructor for the Urban Farming classes, Colleen is in charge of maintaining the glasshouses year-round at Pringle Creek Community and caring for the orchards.
+Colleen has a master gardener certification and 11 years of retail nursery experience.
 In her spare time, Colleen likes to do photography and read.